Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: PSR B1259 63 radio spectrum: detailed analysis

 Here $\nu_{b}$ denotes the break frequency.
 The broken-type spectrum is usually defined as a spectrum fitted by two negative spectral indices and becoming steeper at higher frequencies.
 Spectrum with turnover, either at low or high frequency, can be modeled in a way proposed by \citet{kuzmin2001}

 where $\nu_{p}=10^{-\frac{b}{2a}}$ denotes the peak frequency.

 Function~(\ref{turnover}) was used in Paper I to analyse both the shapes of GPS and the evolution of PSR B1259$-$63 spectrum in various orbital phases.
-The authors, however, used data with flux measurements at four frequencies for each given day except an orbital phase corresponding to 18 days prior to periastron passage.
-In this orbital phase, which is just before the eclipse, flux measurements were available only for three frequencies.
+The authors, however, used the data with flux measurements at four frequencies for each given day except an orbital phase corresponding to 18 days prior to periastron passage.
+In this orbital phase, which is just before the eclipse, flux measurements were available only at three frequencies.
 Therefore, to improve results obtained in Paper I, we have created a database with all available flux density measurements for this pulsar.
 Using additional observational data, which were not taken into account previously, we have constructed the radio spectra of PSR B1259$-$63 for various orbital phase ranges and attempted to fit both functions (\ref{broken}) and (\ref{turnover}) to each spectrum.
-Then we have chosen those fits which most accurately reflect the shapes of the spectra and used them to re-examine the spectrum evolution presented in Paper I.

-To clarify the spectrum evolution, we have also examined the PSR B1259$-$63 spectra compiled for each observing day using the same database.
-We analyse only the spectra containing flux measurements at four frequencies (again with additional spectrum for $-$18d) to get the reliable results.
-The methods chosen by us were a combination of those used by \citet{maron2000} for radio spectra of about 280 pulsars and in Paper I for PSR B1259$-$63 spectrum evolution.
+Then we have chosen those fits which most accurately reflect the shapes of the spectra and used them to re-examine the spectrum evolution presented in Paper I. We have used the methods which are a combination of the methods used by \citet{maron2000} for radio spectra of about 280 pulsars and the methods used in Paper I for PSR B1259$-$63 spectrum evolution.